 Treatment of Metabolic Syndrome

-Optimally, the management approach results in weight loss based on a healthy diet and regular physical activity, which includes a combination of aerobic activity and resistance training, reinforced with behavioral therapy.
+Optimally, a management approach based on a heart-healthy diet and regular physical activity results in weight loss; physical activity includes a combination of aerobic activity and resistance training, reinforced with behavioral therapy.
 Metformin, an insulin sensitizer, or a thiazolidinedione (eg, rosiglitazone, pioglitazone) may be useful.
-Weight loss of ≈ 7% may be sufficient to reverse the syndrome, but if not, each feature of the syndrome should be managed to achieve recommended targets; available drug treatment is very effective.
+Weight loss of ≈ 7% may be sufficient to reverse the syndrome, but if not, each feature of the syndrome should be managed to achieve recommended targets; available medications are very effective.

 Other cardiovascular risk factors (eg, smoking cessation) also need to be managed.
 Increased physical activity has cardiovascular benefits even if weight is not lost.

-Excess abdominal fat leads to abnormal fasting plasma glucose or insulin resistance, dyslipidemias, and hypertension.
+Excess abdominal adiposity leads to abnormal fasting plasma glucose or insulin resistance, dyslipidemias, and hypertension; having 3 or more of these conditions defines metabolic syndrome.

-Metabolic syndrome is extremely common (eg, prevalence in the US of possibly > 40% in people > 50 years).
+Metabolic syndrome is extremely common (eg, prevalence in the United States of possibly > 40% in people > 60 years).

 Determine waist circumference, blood pressure, fasting plasma glucose, and lipid profile.

-Emphasize following a healthy diet and exercising and manage cardiovascular risk factors; if these measures are not completely effective, consider use of metformin.
+Emphasize following a healthy diet and exercising, and manage cardiovascular risk factors; if these measures are not completely effective, consider use of anti-obesity medications and/or metabolic and bariatric surgery.

 Drugs Mentioned In This Article